Yukio the Wild One first appeared in the 1982 Wolverine limited series by Claremont and Miller.

 If you are not using a sliding timeline, these clashes occurred during the 1970s.

 In 1982, Yukio was working for the Yashida clan.
-These are a mainstay in Japanese politics, industry and crime.
+Who are key players in Japanese politics, industry and crime.

 The clan had recently returned under the leadership of the dreaded Lord Shingen.
 He married off his daughter Mariko to cement a political alliance.
 The marriage took place against Ms. Yashida’s will, and her new husband was beating her.

-Shingen knew that a romance had been developing between his daughter and a Westerner named Logan (James Howlett, aka Wolverine).
-Correctly assuming that Logan would come to Japan and cause trouble, Shingen-san had Yukio shadow Mariko.
+Shingen knew that a romance had been developing between his daughter and a Canadian named Logan (James Howlett, aka Wolverine).
+He had Yukio shadow Mariko.

 Under cover of the night